 Are you not yet eligible for Medicare and covered by an MCPS-provided medical insurance plan through CareFirst, or Kaiser Permanente?
-If so, you can learn more about your health and, beginning in 2020, reduce your contributions to your health insurance with the Wellness Initiatives program.
-To take full advantage of these rate reductions, complete a biometric health screening and a health risk assessment yearly, and, if you use tobacco, consider quitting.
+If so, you can learn more about your health and reduce your contributions to your health insurance with the Wellness Initiatives program.
+To take full advantage of these rate reductions, complete a biometric health screening and a health risk assessment yearly.

 Need more information about the Wellness Initiatives program?
 Read the Frequently Asked Questions.

-Complete a biometric health screening of your blood pressure, blood sugar, body mass index, and cholesterol between October 8, 2018 and October 4, 2019—and again each year by the announced deadline.
-If you do, MCPS will pay 1 percent more of the total cost of your health insurance (medical, prescription, dental, and vision) in 2020—reducing your contribution by 1 percent.* Enrolled in a two-party or family medical plan?
+Complete a biometric health screening of your blood pressure, blood sugar, body mass index, and cholesterol between October 12, 2020 and October 8, 2021—and again each year by the announced deadline.
+If you do, MCPS will pay 1 percent more of the total cost of your health insurance (medical, prescription, dental, and vision) in 2021—reducing your contribution by 1 percent.* Enrolled in a two-party or family medical plan?
 Only you—the medical-plan subscriber—needs to complete a screening to earn the incentive.